Home » Govt Exams » CTET 2023: Latest News, Exam Dates, Eligibility, Application Details

 On the official website, the application form will be accessible.
 To register and receive alert messages throughout the process, candidates must provide their email address and personal phone number.
 To complete the application form, the candidate must adhere to the instructions below:

-The CTET Application fees are different according to the candidate’s category.
-The Application fees might also differ according to the number of CTET papers one applies for.
+The Application fees vary according to the candidate’s category and might also differ according to the number of papers one applies for.
 Since a candidate can apply for more than one paper, their fee will also be higher than those appearing only for Paper I or II.

 The Application fees are accepted via two modes:

-The registration fees can be paid via your Credit or Debit card or Internet Banking in addition to wallets.
+The registration fees can be paid via your credit card, debit card, or Internet banking in addition to your wallet.
 Moreover, candidates may also be charged extra GST according to the conditions set by specific banks.
 The Application Fee structure for CTET according to category and number of papers applied for are as follows:

 Category | Either Paper I or Paper II | Both Paper I and Paper II |